-Li is an adjunct professor in the Department of Plant Breeding and Genetics at Cornell University.
+Li is an adjunct professor in the Section of Plant Breeding and Genetics at Cornell University.
 She is also a USDA-ARS Research Molecular Biologist at the Robert W. Holley Center for Agriculture and Health on the Cornell campus.
 Li Li received her Ph.D. degree in Plant Physiology and Biochemistry from the University of Reading in England.
 Her research program focuses mainly on gene discovery and elucidation of the molecular mechanisms underlying phytonutrient biosynthesis and micronutrient metabolism, as well as plant biotechnology and biofortification of food crops.
 The ultimate goal of her research is to improve the nutritional quality and health-promoting properties of food crops.

 We are interested in using molecular and genetic approaches to enhance the nutritional quality and health-promoting properties of food crops.
 Our research program concentrates on discovering new genetic elements that control phytonutrient and micronutrient levels in crops, investigating the underlying genetic and molecular mechanisms, biofortifying nutrients in crops, and plant biotechnology to metabolically engineer them in crops.
 Current research projects focus primarily on carotenoids, flavonoids, glucosinolates, selenium, and zinc in plants.